kmsurrao/NILC-Inference-Pipeline/README.md

 # NILC-Inference-Pipeline
-Pipelines for calculating parameter covariance matrix elements obtained via needlet internal linear combination (NILC) based likelihoods, harmonic internal linear combination (HILC) based likelihoods, and power spectrum template-fitting.
+Pipelines for calculating parameter covariance matrix elements obtained via needlet internal linear combination (NILC) based likelihoods, harmonic internal linear combination (HILC) based likelihoods, and multifrequency power spectrum template-fitting.
 Computation of analytic expressions for NILC power spectra.
 Currently assumes a sky model comprising only the CMB, tSZ effect (which can be amplified), and noise, at two frequency channels, but the model can be extended easily.

 ## Requirements and Set-up
  - Requires a clone of the pyilc repository (https://github.com/jcolinhill/pyilc).